Bhutan - A Journey into Spirituality from Druk Asia Bhutan Travel Specialist Youtube Channel on YouTube.

 Bhutan is the last bastion of Vajrayana Buddhism, a spiritual practice that is known to be one of the most profound schools of teaching in the Buddhist world.
 The sacred monasteries that sit precariously on sheer cliffs, the fluttering prayer flags that line the high ridges, the red-robed monks who chant through the day and night, give this kingdom an aura that comes from another time.

 The people of Bhutan have drawn a rich culture from this heritage and made it the essence of their unique identity.
 They have decided that man can only survive, and truly live, by being in touch with the past.
-The onslaught of globalisation is balanced with the values that have kept human society together through the ages.
+The onslaught of globalization is balanced with the values that have kept human society together through the ages.

 It is no surprise that the main goal in life for the Bhutanese people is happiness.
 Even the mandate of the modern Bhutanese state is Gross National Happiness.
 In translation, this means that economic development, a goal for much of humanity, is only a means to the real goal of happiness.